davidmorseiii/project-g2/README.md

 pip install -r requirements.txt
 ```

-### 5. Run the Program
+### 5. Run the program

-For CLI version:
+#### CLI version:
 ```bash
 python main.py
 ```
-For Web GUI version:
+#### Web GUI version:
 ```bash
 python app.py
 ```

 **Note:** You must have Python installed on your computer.
-If you do not have a `requirements.txt` file, you can skip step 4.
-The GUI will be accessible at http://localhost:5000 after running app.py.
+The GUI will be accessible at http://127.0.0.1:5001 in your browser.

+---

+## How to Play

+### Default Game
+1. Click "Start" on the home page
+2. Answer multiple-choice questions
+3. See your final score at the end

+### Custom Game
+1. Click "Create Custom Game"
+2. Name your question set
+3. Add questions with prompts, options, and correct answer
+4. Go back to the home page and click "Play Custom Game"
+5. Select your set and play

+---

+## Future Improvements

+- Persistent user accounts and authentication
+- Saving custom sets and scores to the database
+- Enhanced leaderboard
+- Question categories and difficulty levels

+## Technologies Used

+- Python 3
+- Flask
+- HTML5, CSS3
+- SQLite (via SQLAlchemy)